craftcms/docs/docs/cloud/faq.md

 ### Can I monitor Craft Cloud’s health?

-Our [status page](https://status.craftcms.com) inclues information about Craft Cloud and all our other web services.
+Our [status page](https://status.craftcms.com) includes information about Craft Cloud and all our other web services.
 More information about health checks is available in the [Cloud Status](status.md) article.

 A link to the status page is available in the footer of every page on <https://craftcms.com>.